neutron-org/neutron/demo/readme.md

 ## Requirements

 1. have wasm contracts be build in `./../lido-interchain-staking-contracts/artifacts`
-2. have gaia build and run like `make build && make init && make start-rly`
+2. have neutron build and run like `make build && make init && make start-rly`

 ## How to test